 - The application must be completed by the student, the Georgia Tech Office of Scholarships and Financial Aid (OSFA) and then goes to the Georgia Student Finance Commission for review.

 - The OSFA recommends submitting your completed paper application to us as soon as possible.

 - Complete details are available from the Georgia Student Finance Commission.
 An overview is provided below.

-The Scholarship for Engineering Education for Minorities program offers financial assistance to Georgia residents who are engineering students attending an eligible postsecondary institution and enrolled in an engineering program of study approved by the Engineering Accreditation Commission of the Accrediting Board of Engineering and Technology (ABET).
+The Minority Scholarship for Engineering Education Loan Program (MSEE) offers financial assistance to Georgia residents who are engineering students attending an eligible postsecondary institution and enrolled in an engineering program of study approved by the Engineering Accreditation Commission of the Accrediting Board of Engineering and Technology (ABET).
 The purpose of the program is to attract minority undergraduate students into the engineering profession and to increase the number of qualified engineers in Georgia.

 Eligible Colleges and Universities

 This program is available for engineering baccalaureate degree programs currently approved by the Engineering Accreditation Commission of the Accrediting Board for Engineering and Technology.
 The current eligible postsecondary institutions include Georgia Institute of Technology, Georgia Southern University, Kennesaw State University, Mercer University and the University of Georgia.

 - $5,250 per academic year to a maximum of nine (9) terms and $15,750.

 - If a student fails to complete service repayment, the student is required to repay, within six (6) years, in cash installments with interest accruing daily at a fixed interest rate, the prime rate as announced by the Wall Street Journal, plus one percent (1%).
 In no event shall the interest rate due exceed ten percent (10%) per annum.

 To be eligible, you must: